AdaCore/spark2014/reqs/use-cases/discharge-vcs-manually.rst

 ^^^^^^^^^^^^^

 #.
 Undischarged VCs proven.
 #.
-Record of undischarged VCs updated to remove manually proven VCs.
+Record of undischarged VCs updated to remove manually proven VCs (including VCs proved by review).
 #.
 List of manually-proven VCs maintained, so that they don't need to be reproven every time.

 Exceptions and alternative flows